netket/netket/docs/user-guides/sr.md

 where the difference is that instead of having to invert an $ N_{\textrm{parameters}} \times  N_{\textrm{parameters}} $ matrix, the QGT, one only has to invert a $N_{\textrm{samples}}\times N_{\textrm{samples}}$ object, the neural tangent kernel.

 This allows SR to be used for millions of parameters.
-To use it, have a look at {class}`netket.experimental.driver.VMC_SR`.
+To use it, have a look at {class}`netket.driver.VMC_SR`.